merttertip/merttertip/README.md

 ### 👨🏻‍💻 About Me
 Front-End Developer
-I am a Front-End Developer passionate about creating scalable and engaging web interfaces.
+I am a Front-End Developer passionate about creating scalable and engaging web interfaces.<br/>

 I specialize in building responsive applications using React with a clean architecture, reusable components, and a strong focus on user experience.
-I enjoy learning new technologies and continuously improving my development skills.
+I enjoy learning new technologies and continuously improving my development skills.<br/>

 ⚛️ Technology Stack: JavaScript, React, HTML5, CSS3
 🧩 Development: Component-based, dynamic web applications